 Hilltown Land Trust survives and thrives thanks to the efforts of many volunteers.

-If you are interested in becoming a volunteer with Hilltown Land Trust, please contact us at 413-628-4485 x4 or by using our contact form.
+If you are interested in becoming a volunteer with Hilltown Land Trust, please contact us at 413-628-4485 x4 or fill out our Volunteer Interest form and someone will be in touch.

 Besides providing information to landowners interested in preserving their land, the Hilltown Land Trust is responsible for regularly monitoring the land on which we hold conservation restrictions.
 This ensures land under restriction is not being used in ways it shouldn’t (such as the owner erecting buildings or clearing land in places the restriction doesn’t allow).
 Our stewardship committee is responsible for monitoring the properties and completing all monitoring reports.